Migrant Voices

 Contemporary Studies

 Through the years of the first Great Migration and beyond, graduate students at the University of Pittsburgh conducted research on migrant living and working conditions in the Steel City.
-Some of these students—such as Abram Harris, Ira Reid, and Wiley Hall—received funding from the Urban League, which awarded competitive scholarships for college-educated African Americans to earn advanced degrees in economics, social work, or sociology at the University of Pittsburgh.
-Whether the authors were Urban League fellows or not, the masters’ theses featured below provide valuable data on migrant experiences in Pittsburgh.
+Some of these students—such as Abram Harris, Ira Reid, and Wiley Hall—received funding from the Urban League of Pittsburgh, which awarded competitive scholarships for college-educated African Americans to earn advanced degrees in economics, social work, or sociology at the University of Pittsburgh.
+Committed to developing research and publicity around critical issues affecting Black life, the National Urban League also produced a monthly publication called Opportunity: A Journal of Negro Life.
+The periodical featured articles and essays dealing with a variety of topics and cities, some of which centered on Pittsburgh.
+Collectively, the masters’ theses and magazine articles featured below provide valuable data on migrant experiences in the Steel City.
 They are listed chronologically.

 Newspaper Reports